 -your breathing rate increases to over 25 breaths per minute

-If a tooth infection is left untreated, it can spread to your face and/or neck.
+If an infection in the affected tooth is left untreated, it can spread to your face and/or neck.
 Severe infections can move to even more distant parts of your body.
 In rare cases, the infection may become systemic, which can affect multiple tissues throughout the body.
 You could also be at risk for osteomyelitis, which is an infection of the bone surrounding the teeth.
 You could be at risk for cellulitis which is an infection of the skin and fat located directly beneath the skin.
-Cavernous sinus thrombosis is another infection that may arise in an untreated tooth infection.
+Cavernous sinus thrombosis is another infection that may arise in untreated tooth infections.
 This is an infection of the blood vessels with your sinuses.
 You could experience a parapharyngeal abscess, which is an abscess located at the back of the mouth.
 Finally, sepsis could happen, which is a serious medical condition where the immune system overreacts to the infection in the blood.
 If you are experiencing any of these symptoms, please see your dentist immediately.

 Treatment For A Tooth Infection

-There are many ways for your dentist to treat a tooth infection.
-The type of treatment depends on several factors, like to what extent the infection has spread, and the initial location of the abscess.
+There are many ways for your dentist to treat the infected tooth.
+The type of treatment depends on several factors, like to what extent the infection has spread, and the initial location of the dental abscess.
 Read further as we explain the possible different treatment for a tooth infection.

-Root Canal Treatment: It may be necessary to receive a root canal treatment.
+Root Canal Therapy: It may be necessary to receive a root canal treatment.
 This can help treat abscesses deep inside the tooth.
-The procedure requires the dentist to drill into the tooth and remove the pocket of pus and bacteria at the root of the tooth.
+The root canal therapy procedure requires the dentist to drill into the tooth and remove the pocket of pus and bacteria at the root of the tooth.
 Once finished, the dentist will fill the space with a material called gutta-percha.
-After the tooth is healed, the dentist can restore the tooth with a crown, or a filling to prevent an infection from happening again.
+After the tooth is healed, the dentist can restore the tooth with a dental crown, or a filling to prevent an infection from happening again.

 When a root canal is not enough to take care of the tooth infection, you may need to have an apicoectomy, or a root end resection.
 This is a procedure that involves opening the gums up to remove the end of the tooth root along with any other infected tissue.